U.S. and U.K. strike Houthi targets in Yemen

 Since November, the Houthis have targeted international cargo ships in the Red Sea, mounting more than two dozen drone and missile attacks.
 Some of the attacks have damaged ships, although U.S. warships have shot down many of the missiles and drones.

+On January 9th, the Pentagon said Houthis launched the largest attack yet, firing one-way drones, anti-ship cruise missiles, and an anti-ship ballistic missile into the Southern Red Sea, towards international shipping lanes where dozens of merchant vessels were transiting.

+Eighteen drones and missiles were shot down by a combined effort of F-18 aircraft from the USS Dwight D. Eisenhower as well as strikes from the USS Gravely, the USS Laboon, the USS Mason and the United Kingdom's HMS Diamond.
+It was the 26th Houthi attack on commercial shipping lanes in the Red Sea.
+There were no injuries or damage reported.

-Just this week, the attacks got more robust with four small Houthi boats trying to attack a container ship, the Singapore-flagged Maersk Hangzhou, which officials said was either a hijacking attempt or a suicide mission.
+Before that four small Houthi boats tried to attack a container ship, the Singapore-flagged Maersk Hangzhou, which officials said was either a hijacking attempt or a suicide mission.
 U.S. helicopters from the USS Dwight D. Eisenhower and USS Gravely responded, and when they took fire from the Houthi boats, opened fire, sinking three boats while the fourth one escaped.
 The Houthis said they lost at least 10 fighters.

 The U.S. attacks on Yemen soil come after some Republicans have strongly pushed for retaliation against the Houthis.